kaylajrox/quantum_optics_lab_job/README.md

 # quantum_optics_lab_job

+#todo make the readme file look just like the overleaf document, but with more detail about the code, to avoid confusion

 1. Run the main script plot_MAIN_PEAK_FITTER.py to generate the data used the other scripts.
 This python file will plot all the gain voltage subplots associated with the channel.
 It plots the data, fits and smoothes the data,

 # Data analysis